WittmannF/image-scraper/README.md

 # Image Scraper
-Selenium based image scraper on Google Images.
-Implementation based on [this blog post](https://towardsdatascience.com/image-scraping-with-python-a96feda8af2d).
-Under the folder `./images` there are some examples of small image datasets (which is actually my main goal when creating this repository - to have an easy access to some small image databases in order to experiment them in some classifiers).
+Selenium based image scraper on Google Images based on code shared in [this blog post](https://towardsdatascience.com/image-scraping-with-python-a96feda8af2d).
+Under the folder `./images` there are some examples of image datasets (which is actually my main goal when creating this repository - to have an easy access to some small image datasets in order to experiment them in some classifiers).

 ## Credits
 All the credits goes to this post: